Want to ditch the city grind? These hidden places are Singapore’s best-kept secret...

 If you’ve ever wanted to go back in time to Singapore’s former provincial life, Kampong Lorong Buangkok is the best place to do that.
 Located off Sengkang East Avenue, the rural site has been around since 1956 and is currently the last surviving village on Singapore’s main island.
 At this tranquil throwback to the past, life seems to come to a standstill.
 Take note, though: the place still houses over 20 families, so do your best to leave it undisturbed.
 Redevelopment is in the works, but plans won’t be put into place for a few decades.

 Kampong Lorong Buangkok, 7 Lorong Buangkok, Singapore 547557

 You may have spent countless mornings at MacRitchie Reservoir sweating it out, but did you know there’s actually a Shinto shrine deep in the forest?
 Constructed sometime between 1942 and 1943, it’s a commemoration of the Japanese soldiers who died in Malaya during World War WWII.
 However, when the Japanese were defeated in 1945, they destroyed the structure, fearing that British soldiers would desecrate it.
 Even though nature has taken over through the decades, you can still see certain elements of the historic site.
-But do keep in mind that this secret spot is entirely off the designated trail, so unless you take proper precautions, there’s a good risk of getting lost in the foliage.
+But do keep in mind that this secret spot is entirely off the designated trail, which means it’s inaccessible to the public.

 Set sail to a seaside hangout for a fresh seafood meal on the waters at this old school restaurant.
-Located between Pulau Ubin and Changi Point ferry terminal, it’s a short bumboat ride from the jetty, and you can either fish for your own food or chill at the breezy, modern kelong (offshore platform) and tuck into prawns, lobsters, mud crabs, squid and mussels… all the while feeling like you don’t have a care in the world.
+Located between Pulau Ubin and Changi Point ferry terminal, it’s a short bumboat ride from the jetty.
+You can either fish for your own food or chill at the breezy, modern kelong (offshore platform) and tuck into prawns, lobsters, mud crabs, squid and mussels… all while feeling like you don’t have a care in the world.